 Whooping cough at Marshall

 Most children have received vaccines against pertussis, but no vaccine is 100 percent protective.
 Children who have been immunized can become ill with pertussis but the symptoms are usually milder.
-The disease can be treated with antibiotics.
+The disease can be treated with antibiotics on line.

 Pertussis is spread through the air when an ill person coughs or sneezes.
 Infants and young children are at highest risk for complications.
 They will most often have cold-like symptoms such as runny nose, slight fever and occasional cough.
 The cough then becomes worse, turning into coughing spasms that may be followed by a crowing (whooping) sound when breathing in, gagging or vomiting, choking or turning blue.